awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-advanced-parameters.md

    *region* represents the identifier for an AWS Region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.

-   The system returns information similar to the following:
+   The system returns information similar to the following\.

    ```
    ARN              : arn:aws:ssm:us-east-2:123456789012:servicesetting/ssm/parameter-store/default-parameter-tier